The Gabbitas Executive Group

-Dr Priscilla Chadwick has been Principal in both state and independent schools and Dean of Educational Development in the university sector.
+Priscilla has been Principal of both state and independent schools and Dean of Educational Development within the university sector.
 She merged the historic boys’ school and girls’ schools in Berkhamsted into a successful ‘diamond’ school and was elected as the first woman to chair the Headmasters’ and Headmistresses’ Conference.
-Currently Chair of Governors at Wren Academy in London, as well as serving on several independent school governing bodies both in Britain and abroad, she has extensive experience of school reorganisation, Head’s and senior staff appointments, mentoring and appraisals.

 Ian Davenport is the founding Chief Executive of The SpringBoard Bursary Foundation, which provides life transforming opportunities in both state and independent boarding schools for children from disadvantaged backgrounds having joined from Blundell’s School where he was the Head Master.
 During this time he was active within HMC, sitting on various regional and national HMC committees and mentoring new Heads.
 He was also an ISI inspector.
 Prior to Blundell’s, he was a housemaster and Head of Economics at Radley College and an Economics tutor at Oxford University.

 He began his career working in The City for Arthur Andersen, Morgan Stanley and Kleinwort Benson.
 He is currently a governor of three senior independent boarding schools having also governed prep and state maintained schools.
 He sits on the Advisory Board of The Royal Alexandra and Albert School and until recently was the Chair of Trustees at The Royal Academy for the Deaf.
 He has been elected a Fellow of Liverpool Hope University and sits on the board of the Hope Opportunity Trust.